christos8333/wax-prosemirror/README.md

 1.  `yarn with node >= 14`

+2.  `yarn build`

-2.  `yarn start` Will bring up a demos of different ediitors
+3.  `yarn start` Will bring up a demos of different ediitors

 ## Documentation